pkpkpk/fress/readme.md

 (assert (= rec (fress/read-object reader)))
 ```

-You can override the default record writer by adding a `"record"` entry in :handlers.
+You can override the default record writer by adding a `"record"` entry in `:handlers`.
 A built in use case for this is `fress.api/field-caching-writer` which offers a way to automatically cache values that pass a predicate

 ```clojure
 (fress/create-writer buf :handlers {"record" (fress/field-caching-writer #{"some repetitive value"})})